tamato/configs/README.md

 Add comment and pay attentino to updating tags

 now commit to local repo, create tag and push both in one action

+new commit to local again, push just tag and see what the server looks like